Anime-Data/.github/README.md

-# .github
+# Description

-Anime Data Project Description
+Data extracting and processing for animes